tdewin/best-practices-guide/resource_planning/vpower_nfs_and_virtual_lab.md

 3. Veeam creates a snapshot for the VMs in order to redirect write operations to a production datastore selected during the Virtual Lab configuration.

-4. If the domain controller role is selected, registry settings are injected in the VM to ensure the NETLOGON service will not shutdown due to missing peer communication.
+4. If the domain controller role is selected, registry settings are injected in the VM to ensure the NETLOGON service will not shutdown due to missing peer communication.[^1]

 5. VMs are powered on.